jmcanterafonseca-iota/stardust-examples/digital-assets/03-mint-native-tokens.md

 ## Transfer funds to cover storage deposits

 The first step is to ensure that you have enough funds in your initial address to cover storage deposits.
-In the testnet you can do that by generating, through the Faucet. a new Basic Output controlled by your address, as we explained in previous tutorials.
+In the testnet you can do that by generating, through the Faucet, a new Basic Output controlled by your address, as we explained in previous tutorials.

 For this tutorial concern, the address that holds initial set of funds (protocol-defined `SMR` tokens) to cover storage costs is: `rms1qqmh53jar5hx70jhu9xmlqshr0n6gusnj96rsmvxlewm536uf4g57wnm646`